Skip to content

 It is fairly common to come across Fonts that do not have all the characters needed for all the titles of a given Series.
 Especially for titles with lots of punctuation, or accented characters like é.

 To aid with this, any Font can have a predefined set of character replacements which will be applied to an Episode title before the Card is created.
-These can be manually entered, or TCM can perform an automatic analysis of the Font by clicking the Analyze Font Replacements button.
+Use Add to create a row manually, or click Analyze to run an automatic analysis of the Font.

 Advanced Replacement Logic